-All formal appeals must be initiated no later than the second Monday of October (when appealing a final grade received in a spring or summer course) or the second Monday of March (when appealing a final grade received in a fall semester course.)
+All formal appeals must be initiated no later than the second Monday of October (when appealing a final grade received in a spring or summer course) or the second Monday of March (when appealing a final grade received in a Fall Semester course.)
 Appeals must take place in the semester immediately following the semester during which the alleged grievance occurred, whether or not the student is enrolled that semester.
 Students must follow the grade appeal process as described in the applicable academic bulletin.

-The official grade appeal form is obtainable online from the office of the University Registrar at https://uca.edu/registrar/forms/.
+The official grade appeal form is obtainable online from the Office of the University Registrar at Registrar Forms.

-ACADEMIC INTEGRITY POLICY

-UCA Board of Trustees Policy 709, adopted February 2010; revised April 2013, May 2014
+ACADEMIC INTEGRITY POLICY UCA Board of Trustees Policy 709, adopted February 2010; revised April 2013, May 2014